Written by Kaushik Saha, Certified Disciplined Agile Coach (CDAC)

 - Scrum is targeted from single team to multiple teams.
 DAD goes further to be scalable at both the tactical and strategic levels.

-- Scrum is one approach process framework, but DAD is a Hybrid Framework that includes five lifecycles: Agile (Scrum-based), Lean (Kanban-based), Continuous Delivery:Agile, Continuous Delivery: Lean, and Exploratory (Lean Startup), and Program (team of teams).
+- Scrum is one approach process framework, but DAD is a Hybrid Framework that includes several lifecycles: Agile (Scrum-based), Lean (Kanban-based), Continuous Delivery:Agile, Continuous Delivery: Lean, Exploratory (Lean Startup), and Program (team of teams).